-One thing I love about coaching the Steeple Station Stingrays (try saying that 10x fast) is working with our teenage swimmers.
+One thing I loved about coaching the Steeple Station Stingrays (try saying that 10x fast) is working with our teenage swimmers.
 It’s not just about stroke technique with these swimmers.
 It’s about life skills.
-And one life skill I try to teach and model is goal setting.
+And one life skill I tried to teach and model is goal setting.
 How to set personal goals and team goals.
 How to set short term goals and long term goals.
-How to achieve goals and objectives.
-Goal setting.
-Goal setting.
-Goal setting!
+And how to achieve goals and objectives.
+Goal setting, goal setting, goal setting!

-A principle that helps many swimmers with goal setting is what we call High Intention Low Attachment.
-It’s simple, but powerful.
+A principle that helped many swimmers with goal setting is what we call High Intention Low Attachment.
+It’s simple but powerful.
 Here it is in a nutshell.

 Swim team creates an awesome environment for teaching high intention low attachment goal setting.
 Most swimmers compete in four or five events during a swim meet.
 The best swimmers set goals for each event and have every intention of accomplishing those goals (i.e. high intention).
 If they miss the mark in an event, they can’t let it ruin the rest of their swim meet.
 If they do, they might miss out on their best swim of the night.

 So instead, they have to acknowledge and even embrace the fact that they didn’t accomplish their goal.
 Yet they must also quickly let go of what they didn’t accomplish (i.e. low attachment) and start preparing for their next event (i.e. high intention again).
 This gives them their best shot at accomplishing the goal they set for that event.

 High Intention Low Attachment.
 Definitely a key to success in goal setting!

 I challenge you to use the principle of high intention low attachment in your goal setting, especially as we near the end of this year and approach the next one.

 Photography Copyright: 123 RF / CRAIG ROBINSON